anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 #### Working from a NIH grant?
 If your grant explicitly states that grantees are expected to share data in the AnVIL, you have this covered by default.
 Submit a copy of your grant award and [NHGRI Extramural Genomic Data Sharing Plan and dbGaP Submission Information](https://www.genome.gov/sites/default/files/media/files/2021-01/ExtramuralNHGRI_DSP_post2021_revised012121.pdf) to your AnVIL contact.

-#### Other funding options
+### Other funding options
 For other work, including Parent Announcements where data deposition in a certain repository wasn’t described, PIs should do **one of** the following:

-- Submit a copy of the [NHGRI Genomic Data Sharing Plan template](https://www.genome.gov/sites/default/files/media/files/2021-01/ExtramuralNHGRI_DSP_post2021_revised012121.pdf) - with AnVIL checked off at the bottom of the first page - to your  AnVIL approval contact.
+**Option 1**:  Submit a copy of the [NHGRI Genomic Data Sharing Plan template](https://www.genome.gov/sites/default/files/media/files/2021-01/ExtramuralNHGRI_DSP_post2021_revised012121.pdf) - with AnVIL checked off at the bottom of the first page - to your  AnVIL approval contact.
 You may have already filled out this doc, or you can fill out just for this purpose.

+or

-       or submit **both** of the following
+**Option 2**: Submit **both** of the following

-- Email from PD to stating the AnVIL team has permission to store, index, and access data on the AnVIL and including a list of people designated to speak and make decisions on behalf of the institution **and**
+ 1. Email (from PD) stating the AnVIL team has permission to store, index, and access data on the AnVIL and including a list of people designated to speak and make decisions on behalf of the institution **and**

-- Institutional Certification, which must include:
+2. An Institutional Certification, which must include:
    - Confirmation that data conform to all applicable laws
    - Limitations for sharing, based on the informed consent of the research participants
    - The NHGRI Genomic Program Administrator who currently registers the study

 The AnVIL team can provide an Institutional Certification template form.